-The debut feature from the great Andrei Tarkovsky, Ivan’s Childhood is an evocative, poetic journey through the shadows and shards of one boy’s war-torn youth.
-Moving back and forth between the traumatic realities of WWII and the serene moments of family life before the conflict began, Tarkovsky’s film remains one of the most jarring and unforgettable depictions of the impact of violence on children in wartime. —The Criterion Collection
+Ivan’s Childhood, Andrei Tarkovsky’s debut feature, is a poetic journey through the shards and shadows of one boy’s war-torn youth.
+Shifting between the traumatic realities of WWII and serene moments of family life, the film is a jarring, unforgettable depiction of the impact of war on children.

 This film is not currently playing on MUBI but 30 other great films are.
 See what’s now showing

 The first full-length feature by one of cinema's greatest masters.
 Note how all of Tarkovsky's films have water in them: dripping water, pools of water..Water represents the subconscious, in Tarot, and in Tarkovsky's films...

 The horrors of war as told through the eyes of a child, in one of the best child performances since Jean Pierre Leaud in The 400 Blows.
 Tarkovsky paints a hauntingly beautiful film that shows the horrors of war in stark black and white making it feel even more gruesome.
 The cinematography feels like a dream.